-I am quite a sensible and cautious person, and tend to be ruled by my head (although sometimes I do wish that this wasn’t the case!) so I’ve been making a mental list of the pros and cons of freelance work before I make my decision.
+I am quite a sensible and cautious person, and tend to be ruled by my head (although sometimes I do wish that this wasn’t the case!) so I’ve been making a mental list of the pros and cons of freelancing before I make my decision.

 I thought this list might be helpful to other mums in the same situation, so here are my thoughts so far…

-- Be your own boss – This is what most people want right?
+- You can be your own boss – This is what most people want right?
 No one to answer to and no one to tell you what to do.
 You don’t have to ask if you can go on lunch, or take a day off, or leave early.

-- You can choose your own work – Sometimes when working for someone else you find yourself not particularly interested in a job.
+- You can choose your own work – Sometimes when working for someone else you can find yourself not particularly interested in a job, especially if you’ve been there for a while.
 As a freelancer you can pick the projects and clients that interest you.

-- Setting your own hours – If you want to work half days, or take Mondays off you can.
-If you’d rather do more work in the evening then that’s up to you.
+- Setting your own hours – If you want to work half days, or take Mondays off you can when you’re a freelancer.
+If you’d rather do more work in the evening than during the day then that’s up to you.

-- Freedom to attend school assemblies etc – You don’t have to beg your boss for an hour off every time the school have an assembly or sports day, or promise to forgo lunch breaks for the next week to make up the time.
+- Freedom to attend school events – You won’t have to beg your boss for an hour off every time the school have an assembly or sports day, or promise to forgo lunch breaks for the next week to make up the time.

 - Chasing money – I’ve been lucky so far and most of my freelance clients pay on time, but I know people who have to chase for payment of their invoices every month which I can imagine is a bit stressful when you have bills to pay!

-- Finding work – One of the biggest things that worries me is finding enough work.
-You have to be very pro-active as a freelancer and pitch yourself to get clients.
+- Finding work – One of the biggest things that worries me about being a full time freelancer is finding enough work.
+You have to be very pro-active as a freelancer, pitch yourself to get clients, and I currently spend a lot of time on sites like People Per Hour and Freelancer.
 If you lose a client you have to be confident that you can find a replacement.

-- No one to bounce ideas off – When you’re working by yourself you don’t have your colleagues to run your ideas past or brainstorm with.
+- No one to bounce ideas off – When you’re working by yourself you don’t have your colleagues to run your ideas past, brainstorm with, or ask questions.